-**This blog article was written by (all grown-up) KAY kid, Whitney James, currently a student at Elon University in North Carolina**
+**This blog article was written by (all grown-up) KAY kid, Whitney James, currently a graduate student at The George Washington University**

 WHAT IS THE PARASYMPATHETIC NERVOUS SYSTEM?

 The parasympathetic nervous system (PSNS) is part of the body’s autonomic nervous system (the part that controls automatic functions like digesting and breathing).
 Its main purpose is to conserve energy by maintaining homeostasis, or chemical balance, especially after the fight or flight response is activated.
 This specific nervous system begins in the spinal column from the spinal nerves of the central nervous system.
 Because the nerves originate in the spinal column, the functions of this system can occur without our conscious thought.
 The central nervous system’s axons are really long and, throughout the rest of the body, extend into ganglia.
 Because ganglia are normally on or near major organs, the parasympathetic nervous system can quickly send and receive signals from the entire body.